 Select the carrier from the drop-down list.
 If you want to use a carrier other than FedEx/DHL, choose an existing option from the dropdown.
 Contact Azure Data Box Operations team at

-email@example.com the information regarding the carrier you plan to use.
+firstname.lastname@example.org the information about the carrier you plan to use.

 Enter a valid carrier account number that you have created with that carrier.
 Microsoft uses this account to ship the drives back to you once your import job is complete.